 Patience Is Necessary

 It is necessary for those working with individuals to overcome reading difficulties to exercise patience.
 When an individual has difficulty with reading, it’s imperative to find out what the root of the difficulty with reading is.
-In fact, the key to overcome reading difficulties is that the root must be targeted first and foremost.
+In fact, the key to overcome reading difficulties is that the root of your child’s specific reading needs must be targeted first and foremost.
 This allows for the most effective results in a reasonable time.
 This is specific to the individual, which is why what works for one will NOT work for another.

 So many reading programs claim to have the “one” solution when it comes to reading difficulties.
 The reality is that the real solution to overcome reading difficulties depends on what is at the root of the struggle with reading.

 I have an eBook that explains in-depth what to look for and how to help.
-Reading Made Easy was written specifically for parents to help close the gap on why an individual may be having difficulty with reading.
+Higher Level Reading was written specifically for parents to help close the gap on why an individual may be having difficulty with reading.
 This eBook goes over various roots of a reading struggle and what to look for regarding each.
 Simple and targeted solutions are provided for working through each root.
-This is the ultimate guide to get your struggling reader on a successful reading path once and for all!
+This is the ultimate guide for every parent helping their child improve in reading!

 Good Fit Books are a Must!